 Beach Volleyball made its debut in both Men’s and Women’s categories at the 2001 Canada Summer Games in London, ON.
 Beach volleyball returned to the program in 2009, and has been on every summer program since.

-Volleyball Alberta will be offering an 18U Team Alberta Beach program for interested athletes.
+Volleyball Alberta will be offering a Team Alberta Beach program for interested athletes.

 Volleyball Canada will be offering a Youth & Selects Men's National team.